Dwarf II Smart Telescope Review (2023)

 2. Are controlled by smartphone

-Controlled by your smartphone, they scan the skies, ask you what you want to look at, take you to it, and send the image straight to your phone.
+They scan the skies, ask you what you want to shoot, and send the processed image straight to your phone.

-There are now six different smart telescopes on the market, including the Dwarf II.
-You can read a detailed comparison here of the Best Smart Telescopes.
+There are now multiple different smart telescopes on the market.
+You can see a detailed comparison here of the Best Smart Telescopes.
+The Dwarf II was the first budget option, with all before costing in the thousands of dollars.

 The first thing I noticed when receiving the telescope package was how light it was.